GEANT/ansible-shibboleth/README.md

 The playbook is distributed also with a mechanism of Backup and Restore to allow an easily recover Directory and Databases if needed.

-The target audience of this playbook are Linux System Administrators and they need to know:
-* Ansible
-* Shibboleth:
-  * How to configure an Attribute Filter to release attributes to relying-parties
-  * How to configure an Attribute Resolver to define new attributes
-  * How to configure and use a Directory Service (OpenLDAP/AD) for Identity Management scopes
-  * How to configure and use an SQL database

 [[TOP](#ansible-playbook-to-deploy-shibboleth-identity-provider)]

 ## Target Audience